vektorprime/ez-netflow/README.md

  collect interface output
  collect counter bytes
  collect counter packets
- !next line is optional and used to look for broadcast traffic that comes in on the interface collect datalink mac destination address input
+ collect datalink mac destination address input
-!Basic Ipv4 flow record end
+!last line is optional and used to look for broadcast traffic that comes in on the interface

 flow monitor NetMonitor